 Technology has really changed the way people travel.
 Traveling these days no longer means going off the grid.
 In fact, for many tech-savvy travelers, staying connected while traveling abroad is essential.
 How else can we book those last-minute flights and hotels, navigate around unfamiliar streets, find out the best places to eat, and keep our Instagram and Facebook social media accounts updated, right?

-If you’re a frequent traveler, here are a few useful applications and online resources that you might want to load on your smartphone or tablet with before traveling abroad.
+If you’re a frequent traveler, here are 10 handy applications that you might want to install on your smartphone or tablet with before traveling locally and abroad.

 Google Maps (which comes pre-installed on most Android devices) is one of the most useful apps for exploring new places.
-We frequently use the voice-guided, turn-by-turn GPS navigation of this mobile app to help navigate around like a pro and avoid getting lost when driving to unfamiliar destinations.
+I frequently use the voice-guided, turn-by-turn GPS navigation of this mobile app to help navigate around like a pro and avoid getting lost when driving to unfamiliar destinations.
 Even in areas without WiFi and during solo motorcycling trips, I use the GPS to make sure I’m on the right track.
 [Maps]

-WAZE, the world’s largest community-based traffic and navigation app, can help you share real-time traffic & road info to save time, gas money, and improve daily commuting.
-Very helpful for in-city driving in streets that you’re not so familiar with.
+WAZE, the world’s largest community-based traffic and navigation app, can also help you share real-time traffic & road info to save time, gas money, and improve daily commuting.
+This is also helpful for in-city driving in streets that you’re not so familiar with.
 [Waze Social GPS Maps & Traffic]

 Since bringing multiple guidebooks can be bulky, you might want to just download Lonely Planet eBooks, destination and road trip guides to match your e-reader or book app.
 The eBooks contain the same great travel content as the print books, to help guide you on your explorations abroad.

 No hotel yet for your trip and need a place to crash?
 Airbnb keeps the world’s most interesting places to stay right at your fingertips.
 With over 450,000 listings in more than 34,000 cities, Airbnb lets you decide where you want to stay.
 Through this app, you can also open up your extra space back home to fellow travelers to earn money.
 AirBnB is not limited to hotels, but has a range of guesthouses and private homes listed.
 [Airbnb]

 Not quite sure of the restaurant or hotel you want to stay in?
 It’s always helpful to check out other customer’s experiences and reviews on their stay.
 TripAdvisor works even while offline (download the city data prior to your trip) by offering users candid reviews and opinions by fellow travelers.
 The app also contains maps, self-guided tour itineraries and the ability to book hotels, restaurants and flights.
 [TripAdvisor]